AllianceSCC/ASCC_web_data/content/post/draft_methods_freewrite/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "The 'Freewrite' Method for Scientific Writing"
-summary: "Freewriting is a writing warm-up that can also be applied to the drafting process."
+summary: "Freewriting is a stream of consciousness writing warm-up that can also be applied to the drafting process."
 date: 2021-07-07

 authors: